 “Within a very short space of time, that customs broker should be able to tell you what that customs code is, what that duty is for the particular country you’re shipping it to or what the import duty is for that in the UK.

 “It’s a very simple question that would weed out the wheat from the chaff.”

 The risk of being scammed are slight, he suggests.

 “Customs brokering is not a business you would enter into lightly,” says Limerick.
 “Customs brokers take on a huge responsibility for not a lot of money.”

-And that raises a vital question: How much does it cost to hire a customs broker?
+And that raises a vital question: how much does it cost to hire a customs broker?

-Limerick suggests £45 for the services of his own firm, but there may be charges for things such as customs clearance charges ranging up to several hundred dollars, which are paid directly to customs in that country.
+Limerick suggests £45 for the services of his own firm, but there may be charges for things such as customs clearance charges ranging up to several hundred pounds, which are paid directly to customs in that country.

 The government has suggested that, post-Brexit, businesses might incur costs of around £32.50 per customs entry.
 Notably, controlled or excise goods may have additional charges, as might foodstuffs and textiles.